 - The bond lodgment form

 - The entry condition report

 - Two copies of the report detailing the condition of the rental property

 - Any repairs that will be made by the landlord, in writing

-If any of these are missing, don't yet sign the agreement.
+If any of these are missing, don't sign the agreement.
 This is because a Queensland tenancy agreement is a contract that's legally binding, sometimes for six months or longer.
-It can also cost a lot of money and be to get locked into a contract you don't want to be in, so be sure to take your time and read everything.
+It can also cost a lot of money to get locked into a contract you don't want to be in, so be sure to take your time and read everything.

 The costs of rental property in Queensland

 An important thing to note is that there can be some upfront costs.
 Key deposits for viewings do exist, especially in circumstances where the landlord will not be present.
 Additionally, you may pay a holding deposit - something which gives you first choice in signing a rental agreement, and must be honoured by both you and the landlord.
 Get the details of these in writing!